-To complete the required assignments in this course you need to establish a an account on at least one social media platform of your choice from the following list (if you don't have one already:
+To complete the required assignments in this course you need to establish an account on at least one social media platform of your choice from the following list (if you don't have one already):

 - Instagram

+- · Threads

-- TikTok
+- · TikTok

 - YouTube

-- Twitter
+- · Twitter

-- VSCO
+- · VSCO

-- Facebook
+- · Facebook

-- Twitch
+- · Twitch

-- LinkedIn
+- · LinkedIn

-Students are expected to create and share content on at least one of these platforms as part of the assignments required to successfully complete this course.
+Students are expected to create content on at least one of these platforms as part of the assignments required to successfully complete this course.
+I do not require that you share the content you create, I always leave students the option to keep it as a draft for submission.